EMT Resume Examples

 - 5+ years of experience in emergency medical services

-- Expertise in trauma, medical, and special operations
+- Proven track record responding to trauma, medical, and special operations calls

 EMT-Paramedic